Leith Docks permanent new home for luxury floating hotel

 They hope a floating hotel will allow the Royal Yacht to expand its business by providing day-trippers and evening event guests the option of staying on their doorstep.

-The MV Fingal will be berthed permanently at the Prince of Wales Dock.
+The MV Fingal will be berthed permanently at the Alexandra Dock, Historic port of Leith,.
 Owned by Royal Yacht Britannia’s trading company, Royal Yacht Enterprise, the hotel will create 30 permanent jobs.
 All bedrooms will be named after Stevenson lighthouses, while the interior design has been inspired by Fingal’s maritime history.